pawelkepa/netbox.installer/README.md

 # netbox.installer
-auto install netbox in ubuntu server
+Auto install netbox in ubuntu server 18.04 and 20.04